Russet-crowned motmot: Reproduction

 Russet-crowned motmots are socially monogamous birds.
 Females and males pair up during the breeding season and they both care for the brood.
 Labour is equally divided between the mating pair.

-Breeding season is between May to July which is the wet season.
+Breeding season is between May and July, which is the wet season.
 Russet-crowned motmots tend to breed once per year.
-They lay one small clutch of 4-5 eggs per breeding season, which is typical for tropical birds.
-The incubation period is between 15 to 20 days.
+They lay one small clutch of 4–5 eggs per breeding season, which is typical for tropical birds.
+The incubation period is between 15 and 20 days.
 Both males and females feed the hatchlings and fledglings leave the nest after a total of 30 to 42 days.
 Russet-crowned motmots have a 68% hatching success rate and a 56% fledgling success rate.
 83% of hatchlings will successfully fly out of the nest.
 Most of the deaths happen during incubation and the predation of the brood is primarily by snake and iguanas.

 Russet-crowned motmots are burrow-nesting birds.
-Each mating pair digs a tunnel that is 88 to 170cm deep in an earthen, roadside, or river bank.
+Each mating pair digs a tunnel that is 88 to 170 cm deep in an earthen, roadside, or river bank.
 The tunnels are horizontally flat, they can curve and they have an egg chamber.
 The tunnels are only for breeding but the breeding sites are multi-purpose territories that the russet-crowned motmots use for foraging, roosting, etc. These tunnels are very dependent on the quality of the substrate because they can get flooded or collapse if they are not built in a suitable area.
 Good nesting sites are hard to find and they are limited by soil type.
 Loam-textured soils which contain sand, silt and clay are the best substrates for russet-crowned motmots to nest in because they have better drainage, they are easier to excavate, and they offer better ventilation.
 Since suitable nesting sites are scarce, russet-crowned motmots are strongly sedentary and will return to previous nesting grounds because they already know the quality, food sources, shelters, predators, and breeding performances of that site.